Privacy maturity self-assessment process

 This guidance explains the process to complete a privacy maturity self-assessment.
 Each agency can do so in the way that’s right for them.

-If you’re familiar with the process and ready to complete a self-assessment, download and use these 2 documents:
+If you’re familiar with the process and ready to complete a self-assessment, download and use the 2 forms.

 Assessing the PMAF elements